 Since 1996 the WRITE outcome data is encouraging.
 As of 2015, there have been 165 WRITE graduates that have matched into residencies, of those, 70% have selected primary care residencies: 44% into Family Medicine, 17% into Internal Medicine, 9% into Pediatrics.

-Practice outcomes are available for 76 graduates of the WRITE program.
-Sixty eight percent of WRITE graduates are practicing in a primary care specialty.
-Twenty five graduates or 33% have returned to rural areas to practice.
+Practice outcomes are available for 89 graduates of the WRITE program.
+Sixty seven percent of WRITE graduates are practicing in a primary care specialty.
+Twenty eight graduates or 31% have returned to rural areas to practice.
 Rural is defined as an area with a Rural Urban Commuting Area (RUCA) score of 4 or greater.
-Sixty percent of WRITE graduates in rural practice are Family Physicians.
-There currently are five WRITE graduates practicing in WRITE communities and teaching the next generation of WRITE students.
+Sixty one percent of WRITE graduates in rural practice are Family Physicians.
+Currently, ten WRITE graduates are practicing (or have practiced) in WRITE communities and teaching the next generation of WRITE students.